biandratti/di-api/README.md

   and correctness of the service.
 - [X] Metrics via Prometheus: Integrating Prometheus for collecting and monitoring service metrics to gain insights into performance and resource utilization.
+- [X] Security Enhancements: Adding Basic authentication mechanisms to secure the API endpoints and data access.

 ###### Roadmap for Future Development:

 - [ ] Kafka Integration
-- [ ] Security Enhancements: Adding authentication and authorization mechanisms to secure the API endpoints and data access.
+- [ ] Healthcheck Endpoint
 - [ ] Traceability: Enhancing traceability by implementing distributed tracing to monitor and debug requests as they traverse through the system.
 - [ ] Performance Optimization: Identifying and optimizing performance bottlenecks to improve service scalability and